splintered-reality/py_trees_js/README.md

 2. Generate the resources as a c++ library / python module
 3. Deploy the c++ library/python module in your development environment

-In this demo, the py_trees and jointjs javascript libraries have been collected in [py_trees_js/resources.qrc](py_trees_js/resources.qrc), generated using [py_trees_js/gen.bash](py_trees_js/gen.bash) resulting in the importable module [py_trees_js/resources.py](py_trees_js/resources.py).
-From this point, any pythonic Qt application need only import this module from the `py_trees_js` package.
+In this case, the py_trees and jointjs javascript libraries have been listed in [py_trees_js/resources.qrc](py_trees_js/resources.qrc), generated using [py_trees_js/gen.bash](py_trees_js/gen.bash), resulting in the importable module [py_trees_js/resources.py](py_trees_js/resources.py).
+From this point, any pythonic Qt application wishing to visualise behaviour trees need only import this module from the `py_trees_js` package.

 #### The Web App